MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/datamarts/datamarts-access-control.md

 * [Datamart administration](datamarts-administration.md)

-For more information about dataflows and transforming data, consult the following articles:
+For more information about dataflows and transforming data, see the following articles:
 * [Introduction to dataflows and self-service data prep](../dataflows/dataflows-introduction-self-service.md)
 * [Tutorial: Shape and combine data in Power BI Desktop](../../connect-data/desktop-shape-and-combine-data.md)